 And because the Nikon Zfc, Z50, and Z 40mm all lack image stabilization – you’ll have to keep those shutter speeds and ISOs high to avoid camera shake-induced blur.
 Read Avoiding Camera Shake.

 The Nikon Z 40mm F/2 is not compatible with any Nikon DSLR.

-I adore my Nikon AF-S 50mm F1.8G and if you consider its price-performance ratio, it’s difficult to beat.
-In fact, the AF-S 50mm F1.8G is so good I have taken it on professional shoots and sold its output.
-Altogether, the Nikon 50mm is great for everyday shooting and a pretty good portrait lens to boot.
+I adore my Nikon AF-S 50mm F1.8G, and if you consider its price-performance ratio, it isn’t easy to beat.
+The AF-S 50mm F1.8G is so good I have taken it on professional shoots and sold its output.
+The Nikon 50mm is an excellent lens for everyday shooting and a very good portrait lens.

 |Nikon Z 40mm F/2||Nikon AF-S 50mm F/1.8G|

 |Optical Design||6 Elements in 4 Groups||7 Elements in 6 Groups|

 |Aperture Diaphragm||9 Rounded Blades||7 Rounded Blades|

 |Minimum Focus Distance||29cm||45 cm|